Everything You Need To Know About Fertilizing Your Lawn In New Jersey

 You should always test your soil before you apply any type of fertilizer.
 These tests are available in most garden centers.
 This will show you the NPK levels of your soil so that you can determine exactly which fertilizer is right for you.
 When you do apply fertilizer you should follow the instructions exactly.
 Remember, plants have different needs at different points in the year.
 Cool-season grasses are at their peak in spring and fall, that’s when they need fertilizer most.

 You want your plants to absorb the nutrients, and if you apply them at the wrong time or in the wrong way, they’ll wash away.
 If you do that, you’ve not only wasted your time and your money, but you’ve created a runoff that is harmful to the environment.

 Fertilizer runoff occurs when the nutrients in the fertilizer are not absorbed by the plant roots and are carried into the water system by excessive irrigation and/or rainwater.
 It also finds its way into streams and rivers, causing conditions that are harmful to aquatic life as well as humans and their pets.

 In an attempt to prevent fertilizer runoff, New Jersey State law prohibits residents from applying fertilizer between November 15th and March 1st.

 If you want to find out more about lawn care, get in touch with our team.
 We’re more than happy to assist.

-Call Today To Find Out The Lawn Fertilization Option That’s Good For Your Location 888-655-2967
+Call Today At 888-655-2967 Or Contact Us Online To Find The Lawn Fertilization Option That’s Right For You